 Walking Humbly We commit to walk humbly with God by cultivating our spiritual lives through worship, prayer, study, contemplation, celebration, ritual, and deepening community life.
 As a foundational source for understanding God’s good news, we honor the Bible’s persistent wisdom, seek out its new insights, and ask the difficult questions of faith.
 As a community striving to live in the ways of Jesus, we walk as compassionate companions on this journey of faith.

-Rev. Sara Wilcox I’m lucky to have grown up in a family where I was told I could be anything I wanted to be, but sometimes what we see as possible is limited by what we’ve known.
+I’m lucky to have grown up in a family where I was told I could be anything I wanted to be, but sometimes what we see as possible is limited by what we’ve known.
 I was mid-way through a graduate program in political science on my way to being a college professor, when I discerned my call to ministry.
-I had imagined myself as a lawyer and a professor, but had never been in the presence of woman minister and never considered I would serve in such a capacity.
-When I came to United Church of Christ I was blessed to be in the presence of ministers from all walks of life who opened my eyes and my heart to God’s call on my life.
-I attended Chicago Theological School where my faith was challenged; I was given the invaluable opportunity to ask questions and seek answers and I learned to live in the uncertainty that often comes from a well examined faith.
+I had imagined myself as a lawyer and a professor, but had never been in the presence of a woman minister and never considered I would serve in such a capacity.
+When I came to the United Church of Christ, I was blessed to be in the presence of ministers from all walks of life who opened my eyes and my heart to God’s call on my life.
+I attended Chicago Theological Seminary where my faith was challenged; I was given the invaluable opportunity to ask questions and seek answers and I learned to live in the uncertainty that often comes from a well-examined faith.
 While I am comfortable with that uncertainty, there is much I am certain about.
 The foundation of my faith is the love and grace of God made known in Jesus Christ.
 That love and grace has been present throughout my life and I see it at work in the world each and every day.
-Since my seminary education I have served in pastoral leadership in a variety of church families, and currently I work as an overnight chaplain at Mission Hospital and assist families in the midst of decisions about organ donation.
+Since my seminary education I have served in pastoral leadership in a variety of church families, provided chaplaincy care to patients and their families at Mission Hospital, and assisted families in the midst of decisions about organ donation.
+Currently, I split my time between Land of the Sky and the Center for Progressive Renewal where I serve as the Director of New Church Initiatives.
 I am blessed by the love of my partner and friend, Jeff and our daughters, Anna and Ella.
 We live in East Asheville.
 I love cooking and baking, enjoying culinary delights, keeping in touch with friends and family, and have been known to watch too much television.
-I am excited to be a part of laying the foundation for this new community of faith.
-I believe the United Church of Christ has much to offer-a place to ask questions, to honor diversity and to be transformed by the powerful love of Christ.
+This community of faith has blossomed into a congregation that is more than I could have ever imagine.
+I am so grateful for all that the United Church of Christ has to offer-a place to ask questions, to honor diversity and to be transformed by the powerful love of Christ.
 Come join us as we journey together in the Land of the Sky.